keithalewis/umf/README.md

 Convertible bonds, asset backed securities, and structured products are hybrid intruments.
 Classical derivitive instruments are options, forwards, and futures.

-A derivative contract specifies the cash flows between the buyer and the seller.
+A derivative contract specifies the cash flows between the buyer and the seller as a function of other instruments.
 If a derivative is not traded in the market then there is a mathematical theory originally developed by Black, Scholes, and Merton to approximate its _value_.
 A sell-side trader can use that, plus vigorish, to quote prices.

 There is a credit component to every intrument.
-Either party might default on their contractual obligations.
+Either party might default on their contractual obligations and only provide partial repayment.
 This can be modeled using _default time_ and _recovery_.

 ## Transaction